Former Delta co-pilot indicted for threatening to shoot captain during commercial flight, officials say

 Dunn is scheduled to be arraigned on Nov.
 16.

-The inspector general's office said it is getting assistance from the FBI and the Federal Aviation Administration in its investigation.
+The inspector general's office said it is getting assistance from the FBI and the FAA in its investigation.

 The FAA and FBI declined to comment.